 - Gluten Free – Can’t tolerate gluten?
 No problem!
 Our Gluten Free plan will give you delicious meals without the gluten.

 - Dairy Free and Gluten Free – If you need to avoid both gluten and dairy but can tolerate other food groups, this is the plan for you.
 Who needs dairy and gluten when you can eat like this?

 - Paleo – If you believe several food groups, like grains, legumes, and dairy, might be a problem for you, a Paleo diet might be what you are looking for.
 Think you won’t have variety in your meals without grains, legumes, and dairy?
 Think again!
 Look at these delicious Paleo Meals!

 - Paleo (Primal) – If you tolerate dairy well but want to exclude grains and legumes, you might enjoy the Primal option.

 - AIP– If you have been diagnosed with an autoimmune disorder or suspect you might be sensitive to eggs, nuts, or nightshades, our AIP plan may be the way to go.
-We also have some great AIP select or change your diet type to add variety to your meals.
+We also have some great AIP contributors to add variety to your meals.

 - GAPS – The GAPS Diet is a temporary diet that eliminates hard-to-digest carbohydrates, toxic food additives, and foods that are difficult to digest.
 It includes fermented foods and those that encourage a healthy gut.
 Adding the Health, Home, and Happiness upgrade will help you get the most benefit out of this diet.
 The Real Plans GAPS diet type is preset for Stage 6 exclusions, but you can always adjust your exclusions to reflect your specific needs.